 The Two-State Rationale

 The two-state solution is first of all about democracy: it is the only realistic way to ensure that both the Israelis and the Palestinians can democratically select their representatives and their governments, and fulfill their national aspirations of self-determination and sovereignty.
 This is not about creating “ethnically pure” states.
 As early as 1947, UN General Assembly Resolution 181 referred to the idea of two independent states for two peoples, but with full equal rights for all their respective citizens—whatever their faith and ethnicity.
 None of the alternatives would guarantee the same rights for Palestinians and Israelis.
-A single bi-national and democratic state, from the Jordan River to the sea, is hard to imagine—and it is not what most Israelis and Palestinians want.
+A single bi-national and democratic state, from the Jordan River to the Mediterranean, is hard to imagine—and it is not what most Israelis and Palestinians want.
 On the other hand, a one-state solution with unequal rights would be undemocratic, unjust, and unstable.